ZGerber/taRemind/README.md

 * reminders

 #### Viewing a database
-To view the contents of a database, the use the "show" action.
+To view the contents of a database, the use the "show" command.
 For example:
 ```bash
 taremind.py show meetings
 ```
 #### Adding to a database
-To add to a database, use the "add" action.
+To add to a database, use the "add" command.
 For example:
 ```bash
 taremind.py add contact
 ```
 #### Deleting from a database
-To delete information from a database, use the "delete" action.
+To delete information from a database, use the "delete" command.
 For example:
 ```bash
 taremind.py delete contact
 ```
 #### Editing contents of a database
-To edit information in a database, use the "edit" action.
+To edit information in a database, use the "edit" command.
 For example:
 ```bash
 taremind.py edit reminder
 ```